Construction of sheaves on the subanalytic site: Tensor product and internal hom

 \section{Tensor product and internal hom}

-Since $\Msal$ is a site, the category $\md[\cor_\Msal]$ admits a tensor product, denoted $\scbul\tens\scbul$ and an internal hom, denoted $\hom$, and these functors admit right and left derived functors, respectively.
+Since $\Msal$ is a site, the category $\md[\cor_\Msal]$ admits a tensor product, denoted $\scbul\tens\scbul$ and an internal hom, denoted $\hom$, and these functors admit left and right derived functors, respectively.
 For more details, we refer to~\cite[\S~18.2]{KS06}.